-An electronic claim filing system available to employers, claimants, physicians/ practitioners, and voluntary plan administrators for submission of Disability Insurance (DI) and Paid Family Leave (PFL) claim information.
+An electronic claim filing system available to employers, individuals filing for benefits, licensed health professionals, Voluntary Plan employers, employers and third-party administrators for submission of Disability Insurance (DI) and Paid Family Leave (PFL) claim information.

 Settlement Date

 The date an Electronic Funds Transfer (EFT) transaction is completed and posted on the books of the Federal Reserve Bank and the state's bank account.